ct-js/ct-js/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**System information report**
+Open the hamburger menu at the top-left corner and click "Copy system information" in the "Troubleshooting" section.
+Paste the copied report here.

 **Screenshots (recommended)**
 If applicable, add screenshots to help explain your problem.